Wynford Vaughan-Thomas

 Lewis John Wynford Vaughan-Thomas (né Thomas) CBE (15 August 1908 – 4 February 1987) was a Welsh newspaper journalist and radio and television broadcaster.
 In later life he took the name Vaughan-Thomas after his father.

 Early life and education

 Thomas was born in Swansea, in South Wales, the second son of Dr. David Vaughan Thomas, a Professor of Music, and Morfydd Lewis, the daughter of Daniel Lewis who was one of the leaders of the Rebecca Riots in Pontarddulais.
+He was the older brother of Hugh Vaughan-Thomas.

-He attended the Bishop Gore School, Swansea, where the English master was the father of Dylan Thomas, who was just entering the school at the time that Vaughan-Thomas was leaving for Exeter College, Oxford.
-At Oxford he read modern history and gained a second class academic degree.
+He attended Swansea Grammar School, in the Mount Pleasant district of Swansea.
+At Exeter College, Oxford, he read modern history and gained a second class academic degree.

 Career

 BBC

 In the mid-1930s, Vaughan-Thomas joined the BBC and, in 1937, gave the Welsh-language commentary on the coronation of King George VI and Queen Elizabeth.
 This was the precursor to several English-language commentaries on state occasions he was to give after the Second World War.
 During the war, he established his name and reputation as one of the BBC's most distinguished war correspondents.
 His most memorable report was from an RAF Lancaster bomber during a real bombing raid over Nazi Berlin.
 Other notable reports were from the Battle of Anzio, the Burgundy vineyards, Lord Haw-Haw's broadcasting studio and the Belsen concentration camp.

 In 1953, he was one of a team of BBC commentators on the coronation of Queen Elizabeth II.
 He commentated on the funeral of his fellow wartime BBC correspondent Richard Dimbleby in 1965.